fragcolor-xyz/shards-examples/tutorials/snake/steps/step-2.md

     1. The [`def`](https://docs.fragcolor.xyz/functions/macros/#def) keyword associates a value with a name.
     2. `[]` is the syntax to define a sequence of values.

-Then to compute the index in that sequence from a set of 2D coordinates, we can define the following function.
+Now, to compute the index of a grid element in that sequence from it's 2D coordinates, we can define the following function.

 === "EDN"